-Criteria Category Result Administration Comments Policy Alignment Favourable Contiguous with adjacent development Helps complete the community of Glacier Ridge Favourably located to nearby existing amenities and services (including Sage Hill Quarter, Our Lady of Grace school, the Sage Hill Library, and the Sage Hill Primary Transit Hub) Market Demand Moderate As of May 2024, the North sector has: Six to eight years of approved and serviced land (single/semi-detached and multi-residential); and Four to five years of approved but not yet serviced land (single/semi-detached and multi-residential).
-Favourable Financial Impact Capital Costs (Table 2 below) The site leverages existing and previously funded capital infrastructure investment and will also require future investments that are needed to support ongoing growth in the Glacier Ridge Area Structure Plan.
+Criteria Category Result Administration Comments Policy Alignment Favourable Contiguous with adjacent development Helps complete the community of Glacier Ridge Favourably located to nearby existing amenities and services (including Sage Hill Quarter, Our Lady of Grace school, the Sage Hill Library, and the Sage Hill Primary Transit Hub) Market Demand (single/semi-detached and multi-residential); and o Four to five years of approved but not yet serviced land (single/semi-detached and multi-residential).
+Financial Impact Favourable Capital Costs (Table 2 below) The site leverages existing and previously funded capital infrastructure investment and will also require future investments that are needed to support ongoing growth in the Glacier Ridge Area Structure Plan.
 North Calgary Water Servicing project investment (confirmed in mid-cycle adjustment to the 2023-2026 Service Plans and Budgets) will provide water capacity to this site with the completion of Stage 1 of the project (expected in 2027).
 Favourable Operating Costs (Table 3) • Favourable when comparing anticipated property tax and franchise fee revenue with estimated incremental direct and indirect operating costs for the proposed Growth Application area.